Amy J. V. Riches

 - Laura Brin.
 MSc, U of Alberta, Canada – successful 2016.

-I take pride in being an energetic and imaginative woman of STEMM who does whatever she can to address the need for greater diversity more broadly.
+Friendly and appealing communities in which all can thrive: I take pride in being an energetic and imaginative woman of STEMM who does whatever she can to address the need for greater diversity more broadly.
 In addition, as the first member of my extended family to attend any form of university – and to be considered able to in a pragmatic sense – I have a special appreciation for the privilege of continued education.
-It has proven to be so much fun that I have stayed in the academic system and take various opportunities to learn all life long.
-Whatever your background and path, being fortunate in education and enjoying dedication to your passions (whatever path that may involve) can provide for all kinds of opportunities the world over.
+It has proven to be so much fun that I continue to take various opportunities to learn all life long.
+The lessons learned among the lovely folk of my upbringing, including the independent-of-mind self-employed – and charitable – skilled trades people, are personally important to me and of long term value also.
+Whatever your background and path, being fortunate in education and enjoying dedication to your passions (whatever professional route that may involve) can provide for all kinds of opportunities the world over.

 I’m sorry I know so little.
 I’m sorry we all know so little.